kaneclev/BudgetBuddy/README.md

 ### Website Requirements
 Source: [CS1080 Final Project Requirements](https://rerickso.w3.uvm.edu/BS/cs1080/assignments/final.php)

+**JavaScript Requirements**
+- [ ] All form sanitization done in javascript
+- [ ] Use javascript to work with an array in some fashion
+- [ ] Use javascript to work with ajax in some fashion
+- [ ] Use javascript (or JQuery) to work with images, the DOM, JSON files, and make notes in your sitemap where this occurs.

 **File Requirements**
 - [x] Minimum of 4 web pages
     - [ ] 200 Words Per Page for at least 3 pages (login page doesn't need this)
+- The following should be included in every page:
+    - [ ] top.php
+    - [ ] header.php included in top
+    - [ ] nav.php included in top
+    - [ ] connect-DB.php included in top
+    - [ ] footer.php
 - [ ] A sitemap (sitemap.php) which reflects the final project
     - [ ] Sitemap pushed to repo (commit message: Final project: updated site map)
 - [ ] Wireframes for the site linked on sitemap